xarray-contrib/xarray-indexes/docs/builtin/pdmultiindex.md

 ## Highlights

-1. An {py:class}`xarray.indexes.PandasMultiIndex` is associated with multiple coordinates sharing the same dimension.
+1. An {py:class}`xarray.indexes.PandasMultiIndex` is associated with multiple coordinate variables sharing the same dimension.
 1. It permits using `.sel` with labels given for several of those coordinates.
 1. It is the index used by default for `.stack` and `.unstack`.